busquets/AudioCD/README.md

    * channels can be selected
    * covers can be created.

-It's only testet on 64bit Debian.
+deb File is for 64bit Debian.